What is ISO 14300

 With a complete range of 2D and 3D tools, Altium Designer controls and manages the ECAD/MCAD design process.
 Altium Designer allows your design team to seamlessly switch between 2D and 3D editing modes.
 With this capability, electrical and mechanical design teams can simultaneously use unified MCAD tools to verify the physical aspects of the design make any adjustments to the schematic and PCB layout.

 3D visualization allows the PCB design to include mechanical details as well as electronic details.
 Switching to the 3D display and viewing the stack-up allows another evaluation of the component placement, routing, and check for any possible collisions between components or between components and enclosures.
 As a result, designs quickly progress from layout to the prototyping, manufacturing, assembly, and manufacturing stages of the project.

 Mixed Signal Circuit Simulations Builds Compliance with ISO 14300-2 Specifications

-Altium Designer ensures quality with signal integrity analysis, mixed signal circuit simulations, and power integrity analysis.
-Each of these tests establish the quality assurance required for ISO 14300-2 compliance.
+Altium Designer ensures quality with signal integrity analysis, mixed-signal circuit simulations, and power integrity analysis.
+Each of these tests establishes the quality assurance required for ISO 14300-2 compliance.
 The signal integrity simulator models the behavior and interaction of circuit transmission lines through the use of algorithms.